 - Are you a risk-taker?

-- If you are risk-averse or more conservatibe, how much of your money are you willing to lose?
+- If you are risk-averse or more conservative, how much of your money are you willing to lose?

-So, if you wake up one morning and think to yourself, “I have 50K to invest, what should I do?”, here are just some ways as to how you can put your 50K savings to good use!
+So, if you wake up one morning and think to yourself, “I have 50K to invest, what should I do?”, here are 10 ways to invest 50k.

 Some of the links on here are affiliate links and I may earn if you click on them, AT NO EXTRA cost to you.
 Hope you find the information here useful!
 Thanks.